What does the network of the future really look like? It’s time to find out...

 The networks of the future will help overcome the entire gamut of legacy network challenges.
 The question is, what exactly does a future-ready network look like?

 It’s something we think about every minute of every day at Ciena.
-Here’s my brief overview of what the term ‘future network’ means to us:
+Here’s our brief overview of what the term ‘future network’ means to us:

 1) Future networks will be scalable - Programmable, like a computer?
 Yes, pretty much.
 It will be possible to scale up available bandwidth between locations or datacentres on demand with a few simple commands, with no need to upgrade hardware or software anywhere in the network.
 This programmable scalability will be the bedrock of any future infrastructure, but the technology already exists to enable this today.
 Specifically, Ciena programmable infrastructure already allows seamless scalability from 1G to 10G, 100G, 200G, 400G and – in the near future – 1TB transport, ensuring that the network stays ahead of future traffic demands.